 How to Personalize Beyond a Name

 Research each account before outreach.
 Reference a recent funding round, new product launch, or relevant industry news.
 Use dynamic fields to insert company names, roles, and tech stack details.
-This moves your email from generic to genuinely relevant.
+This shift makes your outreach specific instead of generic.

-Balance automation with a human touch.
-Automation helps scale outreach, but avoid robotic language.
+Use automation to scale, but layer in context so messages still feel personal.
 Always review messages for context.
-Add a sentence or comment that shows authentic understanding of the recipient’s goals.
+Add a sentence or comment that shows an authentic understanding of the recipient’s goals.

 Working closely with your sales team can provide deeper insights for personalization, ensuring your outreach aligns with ongoing conversations and targeted campaigns.